observablehq/plot/docs/transforms/normalize.md

 * *extent* - the minimum is mapped to zero, and the maximum to one
 * *deviation* - subtract the mean, then divide by the standard deviation
 * a function to be passed an array of values, returning the desired basis
+* a function to be passed an index and channel value array, returning the desired basis

 ## normalize(*basis*)